 To locally construct the estimates of the other nodes' reputations we have identified two mechanisms.
 A first mechanism is based on the direct observation of the behaviour of neighbour nodes.
-This is implemented through a watchdog mechanism built-in inside the CORE mechanism presented in Section 4.5.
-In addition, indirect estimates of the cooperation level in the different parts of the network can be obtained by exploiting the reliability indices constructed by the Reliable Forwarding mechanism presented in Section 3.4.
+This is implemented through a watchdog mechanism built-in inside the CORE mechanism.
+In addition, indirect estimates of the cooperation level in the different parts of the network can be obtained by exploiting the reliability indices constructed by the Reliable Forwarding mechanism presented in Section 3.3.